kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-29-fundamentals-of-design-thinking.md

 ---
+template: post
-title: "Fundamentals of Design Thinking"
+title: Fundamentals of Design Thinking
-slug: "fundamentals-of-design-thinking"
+slug: fundamentals-of-design-thinking
-date: "2018-03-29T22:00:00.000Z"
-tags: ["Design It","Coding","Books"]
 draft: false
-template: "post"
+date: '2018-03-29T22:00:00.000Z'
-description: "### Human Rule
+description: >-
   We design for people & with people.
 When designing, we must think about the stakeholders, the end users, the programmers, the testers, and the managers.
-Architects do not operate in a..."
+  Architects do not operate in a...
+category: Books
+tags:
+  - Design It
+  - Coding
+  - Books
 ---

 ### Human Rule